Uberspace/lab/source/guide_ackee.rst

 Ackee_ requires a MongoDB_ database.
 Set it up using the :lab:`MongoDB Uberlab guide <guide_mongodb>`.
 You will need your MongoDB_ admin name and password later.

-Starting with `Version 2.0.0`_, Ackee also requires the use of :manual:`Node.js <lang-nodejs>` 14.

 ::

  [isabell@stardust ~]$ uberspace tools version use node 14
- Using 'Node.js' version: '14'
+ Using 'Node.js' version: '18'
- Selected node version 14
+ Selected node version 18
  The new configuration is adapted immediately.
 Patch updates will be applied automatically.
  [isabell@stardust ~]$